[Last updated 8th November, 2018]

 - Increase the amount you are testing until you’ve done 3 days.
 After this, do the 3 washout days and then move onto the next FODMAP challenge.

-- It’s best not to eat the previously tested food often, if at all, for the remainder of the reintroduction period (even if it did not cause you symptoms).
+- Do not keep the tested food in your diet for the remainder of the reintroduction period (even if it did not cause you symptoms).
 This simply minimizes potential complications during the process.

 If you DO get symptoms:

-- Wait until you are symptom free, then reduce the serving size to half and challenge again,
+- Wait until you are symptom free, then reduce the serving size to half and rechallenge again,

 - Try another food from within the same FODMAP group to confirm the results of the first challenge.